Encyclopedia

 Sarmientosaurus

-“`html Sarmientosaurus: Profile of a Prehistoric Giant Sarmientosaurus Sarmientosaurus (SAR-mee-EN-toh-SAWR-us; “Sarmiento’s lizard”) is a genus of titanosaurian sauropod dinosaur that lived about 95 million years ago, during the Late Cretaceous period.
+Sarmientosaurus: Profile of a Prehistoric Giant Sarmientosaurus Sarmientosaurus (SAR-mee-EN-toh-SAWR-us; “Sarmiento’s lizard”) is a genus of titanosaurian sauropod dinosaur that lived about 95 million years ago, during the Late Cretaceous period.
 Its fossils were discovered in the Chubut Province of Patagonia, Argentina.
-The name Sarmientosaurus honors the nearby town of Sarmiento, where the fossils were […]
+The name Sarmientosaurus honors the nearby town of Sarmiento, where the fossils were found, […]

 Sarmientosaurus Read Post »